bcdev/xrlint/docs/index.md

 Its design is heavily inspired by [ESLint](https://eslint.org/).

 **IMPORTANT NOTE**: This project just started and is under development, there is no stable release yet.
+See [to-do list](https://github.com/bcdev/xrlint/blob/main/docs/todo.md).

 ## Features